 Alex McFarlane wrote:Andrew Butterworth, who with hisaggie take the entries for the Scarborough congress reported that a considerable number of players gave wrong details re ECF membership when entering.
 In most cases either they gave the wrong ECF membership number.
 So either they got it wrong or the ECF database is wrong.

-Users browsing this forum: Richard Bates and 6 guests
+Users browsing this forum: Alistair Campbell and 4 guests